slanska/flexilite/README.md

 # flexilite

 #What is Flexilite?
-Flexilite ("F") is a node.js library and sql scripts to convert ordinary SQLite database into repository of data classes, objects and their relations, with highly dynamic and flexible structure.
+Flexilite ("F") is a node.js library and set of SQL scripts to convert ordinary SQLite database into repository of data classes, objects and their relations, with highly dynamic and flexible structure.
 Flexilite intends to solve typical problems of evolutional design of relational databases.
-"F" covers most of known db schema refactoring patterns, plus "F" provides few useful and highly demanded features out of box.
+"F" covers most of known db schema refactoring patterns.
+Not only that, "F" also provides few useful and highly demanded features out of box.
 We will list them later in this document.

-Main idea
+*Main idea*
 In few sentences:
 Traditional way to design db schema becomes noticeably outdated in the modern ever-changing world.
 What was good 30 years ago (RDBMS) does not match real life complexity.
 When designing new system or maintaining existing one, db schema has to go through many iterations of refactoring.

-The goal of this project is to provide easy-to-use, feature rich and flexible solution to deal with uncertainties of database schema design.
+The goal of this project is to provide proof of concept and at the same time production ready, easy-to-use, feature rich and flexible solution to deal with uncertainties of database schema design.
 Flexilite is based on SQLite as a storage engine and thus is usable in any type of application where SQLite is a good fit (from embedded systems, to smartphones, to desktop apps, to small-to-medium websites).
-The main idea of Flexilite is to provide API to deal with database schema in an evaluational and easy way.
+Flexilite is based on node-orm2 library for node.js and implements custom DB driver compatible with node-orm.

 ## Short introduction

 Here is a very brief demonstration of Flexilite concept and what sort of problems it is designed to solve.

- Typical scenario of database design and ongoing maintenance looks as follows:
+ Typical scenario of database design and ongoing maintenance may be demonstrated in the following list of schema iterations:
  1) Create DB table Person, with columns: PersonID, Name, Email, Phone, AddressLine1, AddressLine2, City, ProvinceOrState, PostalCode, Country
  2) Added columns WorkEmail, WorkPhone and renamed Email to PersonalEmail, Phone - to CellPhone